cyrusimap/cyrus-imapd/docsrc/imap/concepts/deployment/databases.rst

 ID has been seen, and the timestamp when it was last seen.

-It also has a records for each conversation ID with details about which folders have that converations ID in them, and counts of messages and flags.
+It also has a records for each conversation ID with details about which folders have that conversations ID in them, and counts of messages and flags.

+For each message on the hard disk, even the expunged ones, this database contains a G record.
+This is a mapping from GUID to folder number (offset into the $FOLDER_NAMES key) and UID and optionally IMAP part number as the key - mapping to values which contain some keywords and modseq from the original record as well.

 Finally there are records for each folder with the counts of conversations in that folder.